-A: Every student on a TA, RA, or fellowship receives a full waiver of the Tulane tuition (currently $31,500 per year).
-The student is responsible for paying student fees (about $800 per semester) and health insurance (about $627 per year, the School of Science and Engineering subsidizes the remainder of the health insurance premium).
+A: Every student on a TA, RA, or fellowship receives a full waiver of the Tulane tuition (currently $44,950 per year).
+The student is responsible for paying student fees (currently about $990 per semester) and a portion of their health insurance (about $627 per year, the School of Science and Engineering subsidizes the remainder of the health insurance premium).

 A: We normally only accept graduate students who intend to pursue the Ph.D. degree.

 A: Applications can be filled out online with the Graduate Admissions Information Request Form.

 A: We accept students from many foreign countries, including China and India.

 A: The GRE general exam is required for all applicants.
 The GRE Physics subject exam is strongly recommended, but not required.
 The TOEFL exam is required for all applicants who are non-native English speakers.

 A: We have no minimum or average scores.
 The test scores are used, along with other indicators such as GPA and recommendation letters, to make relative comparisons of applicants.
 We look for a complete picture in the application to find the students who we think will fit in best in our department.
 Test scores are just one part of that picture.

 A: Every applicant is automatically considered for a TA or fellowship.
 Most admitted students are offered either a TA or a fellowship.
 Continuing students are eligible for an RA after completion of required coursework and passing the preliminary exam.